Victor-Le-Roux/42_so_long/README.md

 # English version
 My project for so_long is to make a platformer in the same style as this one [so_long.](https://github.com/Raspurrin/so_long) The graphics library used is the [MLX42](https://github.com/codam-coding-college/MLX42)

+# CREDIT
+I use the sprite from this repo  https://github.com/GiovannaCoqueiro/42cursus-so-long